| by Steve

 the next two installments of the Star Wars series completely

+in the 1080p/24 HDTV format, not in film.
 During the production of Star Wars Episode II, principle

 photography was well ahead of schedule due to the easy setup